 Spot Marine Animals at New England Aquarium

-Both kids and adults will love an afternoon trip to the New England Aquarium, which attracts over a million visitors each year.
+Both kids and adults will love an afternoon trip to the New England Aquarium, one of the best aquariums in the world that attracts over a million visitors each year.
 The two major highlights are the four-story Giant Ocean Tank, which houses sea turtles, stingrays, and eels; and the Indo-Pacific Coral Reef, a 9,000-gallon habitat that stretches from the floor to the ceiling.

 There are also exhibitions dedicated to the science of sharks; a marine mammal center, where you can watch seals jump over the water; a penguin exhibit; and a small touch tank, where young ones can pet starfish and lobsters.